 UUK is working with other sector bodies, including UCAS, on the implications that cancelled exams will have for pupils taking other qualifications.
 UCAS also has advice on the latest announcements relevant to different exams and qualifications on its website.

-For vocational and technical qualifications: The complexity of the landscape for vocational and technical qualifications means a single approach is not appropriate.
-To ensure consistency for learners taking these qualifications, Qualifications Wales is taking the same approach for learners in Wales as that set out by Ofqual
+For vocational and technical qualifications: To ensure consistency for learners taking these qualifications, the same approach will be taken for learners in Wales as that set out by Ofqual.

-Discussions on approaches to individual qualifications which are offered across a range of awarding bodies are ongoing and more detail will be shared as soon as it is available.
-Qualifications Wales has said it is applying the same principles in deciding the right approach for qualifications designed specifically to meet the needs of learners in Wales.
+Qualifications Wales is applying the same principles in deciding the right approach for qualifications designed specifically to meet the needs of learners in Wales.

 Will this affect these students in later years?